vivekrai9638/netfairtech/README.md

 When login or signup is done, an authentication token is returned from the server which must be produced before accessing the Delete/Logout/LogoutAll endpoints.
 In case of producing an invalid authentication token, `{ error: "Please authenticate" }` will return from the server.

+### Sendgrid Service (ESP)

+If registered through a valid Email ID, upon registration a Welcome Email will be sent to your registered email from [kumarvivek8290@gmail.com](kumarvivek8290@gmail.com).
+Also, a cancellation email will be sent once a user with valid email address deletes his account.